 Thomas Cashin and wife, Mary, are buried in Old Mission Cemetery, San Luis Obispo.
 No date of their birth or death are given on the headstone.

-This photo - (above and used by permission) is the only known one to exist and is at the Atascadero Historical Society Museum.
 The view of the building was made around 1913- 1915 when it was being used as a construction camp by E.G. Lewis, founder of Atascadero.